Thirdwave/ContentApi/README.md

 Changelog
 ----------------------------

+## 1.0.11
+- Allow random sorting for listing and searching with order=RANDOM

 ## 1.0.10
 - Moved accept header for CORS
 - [Bugfix] Search works with filter and extra where parameters